Combining Transformers with Natural Language Explanations: Experimental Setup

 \subsubsection{Setting}

-As in~\cite{ruggeri2021detecting}, we consider each unfairness category individually.
-In particular, for a given unfairness category, we consider as positive examples those who have been labeled as being unfair for the given category, while the remaining sentences are viewed as not unfair.
-As competitors for our approach, we consider the following neural baselines: (i) 2-layer CNN network; (ii) 1-layer bi-LSTM network; (iii) MANN baseline as in~\cite{ruggeri2021detecting}.
-Neural baselines use 512-dimensional embeddings, whereas the MANN baseline uses 256-dimensional embeddings.
-All the embeddings are learnt from scratch.
-Additionally, models are further regularized with $L^2$ penalty with $10^{-5}$ weight, dropout rate in the $[0.5, 0.7]$ range and are optimized with Adam optimizer with $10^{-3}$ learning rate.
-For evaluation, we employ a 10-fold cross-validation procedure.
-As a regularization criterion, all models are early stopped based on the validation F1-score, with a patience equal to 10 for BERT models\footnote{We initially trained for 3-4 epochs as a well known good practice, but we immediately saw that more epochs were required to achieve significant performance.} and to 50 for other neural baselines.
+As in~\citep{ruggeri2021detecting}, we consider each unfairness category individually.
+For a given unfairness category, we consider as positive examples those that have been labeled as being unfair for the given category, while the remaining sentences are viewed as not unfair.\footnote{The dataset labeling distinguishes between potentially unfair and clearly unfair clauses, but following~\citep{ruggeri2021detecting} we merged these categories together.} We consider the following neural baselines: (i) 2-layer CNN network; (ii) 1-layer bi-LSTM network; (iii) the MANN model introduced in~\citep{ruggeri2021detecting}, which computes the sentence embedding as an average over word embeddings.
+Neural baselines use 512-dimensional embeddings, except for MANN which, following~\citep{ruggeri2021detecting}, uses 256-dimensional embeddings.
+The embeddings for these three baselines are learnt from scratch.\footnote{We also investigated the use of pre-trained word embeddings like GloVe~\citep{DBLP:conf/emnlp/PenningtonSM14}, but we did not observe a performance improvement.} For transformer-based architectures, we fine-tune pre-trained embeddings.
+For memory lookup, we use a single-layer MLP with 32 units for MANN and transformer-based implementations.
+We consider a sigmoid activation function for the MLP layer to account for examples belonging to the negative class for which the memory should not be used~{\citep{ruggeri2021detecting}}.
+The reasoning layer is a concatenation of input and memory summary embedding vectors.
+Overall, the trainable parameters of the memory-augmented transformer architecture are: (i) the pre-trained transformer weights; (ii) the MLP-based memory lookup; (iii) the fully connected layer of the final classification block.
+For (i), we remark that we share the parameters using the same transformer architecture when encoding textual inputs and memory slots.
+Additionally, models are further regularized with $L^2$ penalty with $10^{-5}$ weight, dropout rate in the $[0.5, 0.7]$ range for baseline models\footnote{Section 2 in the Supplementary Material reports examples of training optimization stability.} and $0.2$ for transformer-based models, and early-stopping based on the validation F1-score, with patience equal to 10 for transformer-based models\footnote{We initially trained for 3-4 epochs as a standard practice, but we immediately saw that more epochs were required to achieve significant performance.} and to 50 for other neural baselines.
+We use Adam, with $10^{-3}$ learning rate for optimization for baselines and $5e^{-6}$ for transformer-based models.
+When considering SS, we experiment with margin $\gamma = 0.5$.
+Regarding memory sampling, we experiment with a sampled memory size $\vert \bar{M} \vert$ of 5.
+This size is around 80-20\% of the total memory size $\vert M \vert$, depending on the unfairness category (see Table~\ref{tab:tos_dataset_statistics}).
+This is reasonable as an input clause may be associated with multiple legal rationales.
+For evaluation, we employ a 10-fold cross-validation procedure with multi-start with 3 repetitions, choosing the best one according to the validation F1-score.